barbazul/1kfa/mod_guide_campaigns.md

 There are forces here that aren't understood.
 Those forces can be scary, yes, but they can also be miraculous.

-Use one of your Good Bank points to make this exhibition.
+Use one of your *Journey points* to make this exhibition.

 ### Finishing the Search